JuliaLang/www.julialang.org/blog/2020/09/rr-memory-magic.md

 Now, what happened here is that `rr` expected to get a deterministic (`(det)`) segfault (i.e. one caused by the execution of an instruction, as opposed to being asynchronously sent by some other process e.g. using `kill -SIGSEGV`).
-However, instead of seeing this segfault, we ended up somewhere else.
-In this case (`but instead at 'write'`), during the replay, we instead tried to execute a write system call.
+However, instead of seeing this segfault, we ended up somewhere else: `but instead at 'write'`.
+During the replay, `rr` found itself being told to execute a `write` system call rather than seeing the crash.
 We've already seen the output behavior of the program (basically one write for every episode), so a reasonable guess is that during replay, it instead successfully finished the episode and reached the next `write` system call (which would have been the first execution point at which the `rr` supervisor regains control from the tracee).
 In `rr` parlance, we call this a "divergence": A situation in which the execution path taken during replay differs from what actually happened during recording.
 Divergences are generally caused by rr bugs resulting in unobserved memory modifications (e.g. an imperfect model of the kernel's memory modification behavior), but there are more subtle issues that may be responsible as well (such as CPU microarchitecture bugs).
 I thus turned to trying to debug this divergence.
 There are a few common candidates for divergences that I looked for first.
 In no particular order of preference, they are: